ansaasad123/spotify-user-guide/Spotify-mobile-guide.md

 1. Tap the **Search** icon at the bottom of the screen.
 2. In the search bar, type the name of a song, artist, album, or podcast.
 3. Results will appear grouped by category such as **Top Result**, **Songs**, **Artists**, and **Podcasts & Shows**.
-4. Tap the result to start playing,
+4. Tap the result to start playing.
 5. Tap the **three dots** (⋮) next to a track or show to:
    - Add it to a playlist
    - Download for offline use